mdavezac/LaDa/sphinx-doc/source/userguide/vasp.rst

 This interface manages the input to VASP_, launching the code itself (as an external program), and retrieving the results as python object.
-When combined with the job framework and its attendant ipython_ interface, it becomes a powerful building block easier to create complex computational schemes.
+When combined with the job framework and its attendant ipython_ interface, it becomes a powerful building block to create complex computational schemes.

 The following is an introduction on how to use the interface by itself.
 It is most usefull, however, in conjunction with the high-throughput :ref:`scheme